 The Boston Bruins (3-1-0) begin a challenging two-game road trip Wednesday in Sunrise, Florida, and will learn a lot about where they stand so far in this young season when they play the Florida Panthers tonight (NESN, BSFL, TVAS) and the Carolina Hurricanes on Thursday.

-The Panthers are off to their best start in franchise history and sit atop the NHL standings and the Atlantic Division at 6-0-0.
+After 15 free spins in he standings, the Panthers are off to their best start in franchise history and sit atop the NHL standings and the Atlantic Division at 6-0-0.
 The Hurricanes are 5-0-0 and sit atop the Metro Division.

 Boston Bruins head coach Bruce Cassidy knows his team is facing a lethal Panthers offense that leads the NHL with 27 goals so far.